yyforyongyu/bolts/ext-dynamic-commitments.md

   - if `channel_id` does not match an existing channel it has with the peer:
     - MUST send an `error` and close the connection.
   - if there isn't an outstanding `dyn_propose` it has sent:
-    - MUST send an `error` and fail the channel.
+    - MUST send an `error` and close the connection.
   - MUST verify the `signature` is valid for the same set of parameters proposed and signed by the channel peer's node identity private key.
   - MUST respond with a `dyn_commit` message.